forthy42/net2o/wiki/squid.md

 I don't want to have complex multi-source and -sink transaction which are difficult to verify.
-Instead, I propose a single transaction, which takes a part of one coin, and adds it up to the destination coin.
+Instead, I propose a single transaction, which takes a part of one coin, and adds it to the destination coin.

 ![Coin transaction](https://upload.wikimedia.org/wikipedia/commons/thumb/c/ca/Feynmandiagram.svg/220px-Feynmandiagram.svg.png)

 I represent this transaction as Feynman diagram, because that almost fits the concept.
-It the source coin (or account) results in a value of 0, it can disappear, if the destination coin doesn't yet exist, it starts with the transaction as initial value.
+If the source coin (or account) results in a value of 0, it can disappear, if the destination coin doesn't yet exist, it starts with the transaction as initial value.